 Each person must be responsible for his or her safety and care.

-If one has only a half bottle of water and a candy bar, their chances are poor to survive a night out, especially in the spring, summer and fall.
+If one has only a half bottle of water and a candy bar, their chances are poor to survive a night out, especially in the early spring, late fall and winter.